raindrum/citeurl/docs_source/index.md

 - `citeurl process`: Parse a text and insert an HTML hyperlink for every citation it contains, including shortform citations.
 - `citeurl lookup`: Look up a single citation and display information about it.
-- `citeurl host`: Host CiteURL as a web app [like this one](https://www.citation.link).
+- `citeurl host`: Host an instance of CiteURL as a web app like [citation.link](https://www.citation.link).
-- `citeurl makejs`: Export an instance of CiteURL's lookup function as JavaScript that can be embedded in an HTML page.
-[Law Search](https://raindrum.github.io/lawsearch) is an example of this JavaScript.
+- `citeurl makejs`: Export an instance of CiteURL's lookup feature as JavaScript or a static web page.
 More info is available [here](https://raindrum.github.io/citeurl/frontends#javascript).

 Each command has its own command-line arguments you can view with the `-h` option.
 They all share the `-t` option, which allows you to load a list of custom [citation templates](https://raindrum.github.io/citeurl/template-yamls/) in YAML form.